abdoo8080/tutorials/hello_world_sw/tutorial.md

 * Let's go back to the terminal.
 You should see the hello world text printed on the minicom in the serial port1 we configured above.
 ![image](hw_text.jpg)

+## HOORAY!
+We're done.
+We just uploaded a hello world application on the hardware design that we built in [hello world tutorial](../hello_world_hw/hello_world_hw.m) using the Xilinx Vitis IDE.